Kottamam: Others

-These are the religious places in Kottamam ;St.Joseph's Church and St. Rocky's chapel, Kottamam.
+These are the religious places in Kottamam: St.Joseph's Church and St. Rocky's Chapel.

-In Kottamam there is one LP school, St: Joseph's LPS Kottamam, and one High School, SNDP HSS Neeleeswaram.
+In Kottamam there is one LP school, St. Joseph's LPS Kottamam, and one High School, SNDP HSS Neeleeswaram.

-A convention center is also available at Kottamam, St: Josephs Parish Hall.
+A convention center is also available at Kottamam, St. Joseph's Parish Hall.

 There are many clubs in Kottamam such as Y's Men Club of Kottamam, Mahatma Arts Club, National Club which are actively involved in social service and welfare activities of the society.

-Angamaly Urban Bank and State Bank of India is having a branch in Kottamam Junction.
+Angamaly Urban Bank and State Bank of India have a branch in Kottamam Junction.